MachFrum/Web-Practical/README.md

-Great, thanks for sharing your code and the quirky concept—“Organized Chaos” is a brilliant touch.
-Here's a creatively formal README draft that fits your project's experimental vibe, with clean sections and just enough context for a GitHub page:

----

 # 📸 HTML Div Pexels Recreation (Attempt 1): *Organized Chaos*

 A bold attempt at recreating the visual spirit of [Pexels](https://www.pexels.com/) using only HTML and CSS.
 This project is less a polished clone and more a tribute to modern web chaos—glitchy, glorious, and occasionally functional.